Apply for a Grant

 Read the Climate Science in Theological Education FAQ

-We hosted two FAQ sessions during the open application window on August 3 & 24, 2023 at 2pm EDT.
+We will host two FAQ sessions during the open application window on May 18 and June 11 at 1:00pm EDT.
 If you would like a copy of the slides shared during the FAQ, please email LCastren@aaas.org or DoSER@aaas.org.

 What is the Climate Science in Theological Education Grant project?